top of page

 Royal Academy of Arts poster for Brasil!
 Brasil!
 The birth of modernism exhibition

-The Roberto Burle Marx Foundation's involvement aims to highlight the rich tapestry of Brazilian modernism, with a special focus on the contributions of Roberto Burle Marx.
-This emphasis is exemplified by three historic works by Burle Marx, carefully selected by Royal Academy Senior Curator Dr Adrian Locke for their historical significance.
-Displayed in the distinguished Central Hall, these paintings were last exhibited at the Royal Academy in 1944, viewed by then-Princess, now Her Late Majesty Queen Elizabeth II.
-Their poignant return after 80 years enhances their impact.
-Their strategic placement reinforces the profound connection between past and present and illustrates the enduring influence of Brazilian modernism.
+The Roberto Burle Marx Foundation's involvement as lead sponsor of this exhibition aimed to highlight the rich tapestry of Brazilian modernism, with a particular focus on the contributions of Roberto Burle Marx.
+This emphasis was exemplified by three historic works by Burle Marx, carefully selected by Royal Academy Senior Curator Dr Adrian Locke for their historical significance and originally displayed together on the same wall in 1944, alongside 168 works by over 70 Brazilian modernist artists.

 Paining by Roberto Burle Marx